Cat5TV/tps_rule_enforcer/README.md

 # tps_rule_enforcer
-Minetest Mod: Enforce a selection of rules on the TPS servers
+Minetest Mod: Enforce a selection of rules on the Minetest game servers.
+Created for The Pixel Shadow's servers, but you're welcome to use it for your own.
+Please submit your Pull Requests if you add anything amazing  :)

 ## To Do List
 - Integrate the following syntax for moderator use: ```/warn <name> <message>```